Skip to content

 Based on the HSP blog of the same name, this Facebook group is an extension of the online community by Jenn Granneman and Andre Solo.

-The private group has over 15K members (as of writing this) and daily interactions.
-And its mission is to prove that people with High sensitivity can be strong and that the world could use more of what HSPs have.
+Its mission is to prove that people with High sensitivity can be strong and that the world could use more of what HSPs have.

 4. Highly Sensitive People Support Group